Gab-A/gabrielle-asante-capstone/README.md

 - **Journal Creation and Management**:

-  - Create, read, edit, and delete journal entries.
+  - Create, view, edit, and delete journal entries.
 Users can write about their daily experiences, thoughts, and feelings.

 - **Search Functionality**: